 Turkey Gay Guide has some good background information, but their business listings are outdated.

-See the Istanbul Bear website for a guide to their many social activities of their group throughout the year.
+See the Istanbul Bear facebook page for a guide to their many social activities of their group throughout the year.

 For a wide range of inexpensive hostel rooms and dorm beds, see Hostel World/Instanbul.

 The Guide Istanbul magazine/website has good coverage of local restaurants/cafes, nightlife, arts & entertainment, shopping and local events, in English, including their Expat's Bible --your essential guide to the city.

 Istanbul Life is aother website with basic and comprehensive general tourist information.

 Pride Travel offers private and group tours/ excursions in Istanbul, Bosporus cruises, Prince's Islands trips and more.